patriksh/Osclass-API/README.md

 ## ItemActions / UserActions

-API contains `ItemActions` and `UserActions` classes from several Osclass differences, with defined namespace and modified hooks.
+API contains `ItemActions` and `UserActions` classes from several Osclass versions, with defined namespace and modified hooks.

 All the hooks and filters are prefixed by `api_`, so no plugins interfer with API by default.